madgicweb/buddystream/readme.txt

 == ChangeLog ==

+= 1.0.2.1 =
+* Fixed session errors
+* Fixed double imports from last.fm

 = 1.0.2 =
 * Fixed Facebook importing.
 * Fixed url to Twitter application creation.
+* Last.FM, limit import Per/User Per/Day - not working as implied.
+* Url to Twitter app ceration wrong
+* Choosing hide tweets does NOT hide the Tweets in the activity stream
+* Apostrophes When Using 'To Twitter' Button
+* Twitter Auth problems
+* Member's Activity Stream for friends, groups, @mentions broken
+* Escaping of single/double quotes
+* Added tabs in admin
+* Added dashboard to BuddyStream with some cool pie charts

 = 1.0.1 =
 * Initial release of Buddystream